wechaty/jekyll/website/docs/api/message.md

 ---
-description: All wechat messages will be encapsulated as a Message.
+title: Message
 ---

-# Message
+All wechat messages will be encapsulated as a Message.

 ## Message